 Wellbeing of staff is important and the Trust recognises that, at times, staff may have to deal with extreme behaviours.
 It is important that staff have an oportunity to take some 'time out' to reflect on any serious incident.
 A template reflection log is available to support staff in this professional process.

-APPENDIX 1 FIXED TERM EXCLUSION LETTER
+APPENDIX 1 SUSPENSION LETTER

-(Insert nursery header)
+(Insert school header)

 (Date)

 Dear (Parent/Guardian Name),